-- an overall band score of 6.5 in International English Language Testing System (IELTS).
+An overall band score of 6.5 in IELTS.

-- Course Scholarships are available to students with outstanding academic performance.
+Course Scholarships to students with outstanding academic performance in the course.

-- Competition Winning Awards are available to students who have won the competition or have been awarded a cash prize by the professional accounting/business organizations or bodies.
+Competition Winning Awards to students who have won the competition or have been awarded a cash prize by the professional accounting/business organisations or bodies.

 Continuing Education Fund (CEF)